RShankar/Semantic-Web-for-Genomics/Summaries/Epigenetics/epigenetics.md

 Strome in **2014** showed that methylation mark can be passed on through cell divisions.
 So, some of the epigenetics can be inherited...

+**Chromatic remodeling**: Nucleosomes are not fixedd in place - they can slide along the DNA.
+Disassembly, reassembly, and movements of nucleosomes are carefully coordinated.
+Moving them apart, makes the chromatic less dense --> active genes.

+RNA: Some RNA strands, not translated into proteins, have role in epigenetic regulation of gene activation.
+The longest one: **LncRNA** (long non-coding RNA) is 200 bases+ long and has this key function: where each type of epigenetic modfication should be attached to the chromatin. **piRNA** (PIWI-interacting RNA) are 26 to 31 bases long bind to complementary sequences in RNA that are reptitive and shut down the transcription (with help from PIWI protein and methyl molecules). **miRNA** (microRNA), 19 to 24 bases long, bind to complementary mRNA seqs, and prevent the translation to proteins.
+Mello and Fire discovered miRNA in 1998.
+Used **extensively** as a research tool today: Adding a miRNA specific to a protein will stop mRNA translation to that protein -- and that protein's function can then be individually studied.
+They wond the 2006 *Nobel Prize*, one of the shortest ever gaps between discovery and prize.

+"Most regulatory RNAs are produced only in certain types of cell at certain stages of development or in response to changes in the cell environment, such as bacterial infection.
+The specific combination of regulatory RNAs present in each cell helps to define which genes are transcribed and which proteins are made."